 Why should you apply?

-As an award recipient you, your organization or client, and your community will receive acknowledgement and recognition by your peers at the BIA National Achievement Awards presentation at the Awards Gala.
-As a member of this select group you will also receive a BIA Achievement Awards plaque and a copy of the photos taken with your team at the presentation of the awards.
+As an award recipient you, your organization or client, and your community will receive acknowledgement and recognition by your peers at the BIA Achievement Awards presentation at the Awards Gala.
+As a member of this select group you will also receive a BIA Achievement Award and a copy of the photos taken with your team at the presentation of the awards.

 Submissions will be judged on the following criteria: